UCSD-ECE140/ECE140B-SP25-MedHome/README.md

   - Get exporting of data feature working
   - Data analysis algorithms for user data
   - Clean up pages to look like proposed wireframes
+  - Consolidate all vital measurement code into one script
   - Final testing & deployment of website + ESP32 System
 - **Hardware**:
   - Hack I2C bus on new blood pressure monitor, validate data, manipulate buttons
      - Old BPM works but new one could be better